 Rule-based approaches are limited because they don’t consider the sentence as whole.
 The complexity of human language means that it’s easy to miss complex negation and metaphors.
 Rule-based systems also tend to require regular updates to optimize their performance.

-Automated sentiment analysis relies on machine learning (ML) techniques.
-In this case a ML algorithm is trained to classify sentiment based on both the words and their order.
+Traditional machine learning (ML) techniques require training a model on labeled data.
+This is also called supervised learning.
 The success of this approach depends on the quality of the training data set and the algorithm.

 Before the model can classify text, the text needs to be prepared so it can be read by a computer.
 Tokenization, lemmatization and stopword removal can be part of this process, similarly to rule-based approaches.In addition, text is transformed into numbers using a process called vectorization.
 These numeric representations are known as “features”.
 A common way to do this is to use the bag of words or bag-of-ngrams methods.
 These vectorize text according to the number of times words appear.

-Recently deep learning has introduced new ways of performing text vectorization.
-One example is the word2vec algorithm that uses a neural network model.
+In Deep Learning, a predecessor of LLMs, text vectorization is performed using a neural network model.
 The neural network can be taught to learn word associations from large quantities of text.
-Word2vec represents each distinct word as a vector, or a list of numbers.
+One example is a word embeddings model which represents each distinct word as a vector.
 The advantage of this approach is that words with similar meanings are given similar numeric representations.
 This can help to improve the accuracy of sentiment analysis.

 In the next stage, the algorithm is fed a sentiment-labelled training set.
 The model then learns to associate input data with the most appropriate corresponding label.
 For example, this input data would include pairs of features (or numeric representations of text) and their corresponding positive, negative or neutral label.
 The training data can be either created manually or generated from reviews themselves.